masesgroup/JNet/src/documentation/articles/API_extensibility.md

 ```

-The example above uses the classes `VolatileImage` and `BufferedImage` which are not implemented yet: the classes exists in JVM and can be accessed.
+The example above uses the classes `VolatileImage` and `BufferedImage` which are not implemented yet: the classes exists in JVM™ and can be accessed.

 ### Input and Return class are not available